VINTAGE

 Height 41cm Width 36cm Depth 25cm

 Condition: immaculate.
 Completely restored, with front cloth replaced, and in pristine condition; this is a particularly clean example of this model.
-Purchased from a renowned collector - who spent his years restoring the radios in his collection - it appears to be in working condition, as we have had not on and tuned it in to a radio station.
-It will only pick up a signal if the radio wave frequency is available and does not operate with the quality of today's radios.
+Purchased from a renowned collector - who spent his years restoring the radios in his collection - it appears to be in working condition, as we tuned it in to a radio station.
+It will only pick up a signal if the radio wave frequency is available, yet, and understandably, does not operate with the quality of today's radios.

 _____________________________________